-It is an incredible book and it’s not cheap.
-(I put it on my wish list and then found out my mom already had it!
-Thanks mom!)
-Click the link and you’ll see what I mean.
+I put it on my wish list and then found out my mom already had it!
+Thanks mom!

 The membrane around every cell in your body is built with two Essential Fatty Acids (EFAs): Linoleic Acid and Alpha-Linolenic Acid.
 The body cannot make these essential fatty acids.
 They must come from food.

 Linoleic Acid (LA) is commonly referred to as Omega-6 or n-6